Find Affordable College Courses

 192 Yearly Graduations

 The University of Alabama is the 16th most popular school in the nation for students seeking a bachelor's degree in general public health.
 Roughly 37,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,780 per year, while in-state graduate students, on average, pay $10,780 per year.
-During the 2020-2021 academic year, 192 people received their bachelor's degree in general public health from UA.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 90% were women.
+The average in-state tuition for full-time undergraduates is $11,100 per year, while in-state graduate students, on average, pay $11,100 per year.
+During the most recent year for which we have data, 192 people received their bachelor's degree in general public health from UA.
+About 91% of this group were women, and 34% were students from an underrepresented racial-ethnic group.

 173 Yearly Graduations